sunshinekitty/TwitchPlaysPokemon/README.md

 Drop your .gbc file (ONLY ONE .GBC FILE) into the folder named "game"

+Open CMD prompt and type in chcp 65001

+Navigate to the Python script Launch.py and type in the name of it, it should open in python

 <h2>In other news</h2>
 Now I will shamelessly plug my channel <a href="http://www.twitch.tv/nutz1"><b>HERE</b></a>